Dissertations can sometimes provide very useful bibliographies and in depth treatment of narrow topics.

 Some databases, such as ProQuest Psychology Journals, include a "Dissertations" tab on the search results page that allows you to view all of the results of your search that are dissertations.
 For other databases, look for an advanced search option to limit publication type or document type to "dissertation".

 World Cat - This online catalog searches the combined holdings of libraries all over the world.
 Under Advanced Search, select "Thesis/dissertation" in the Content drop-down menu under Subtype Limits.
-Note that some item records contain a link to an electronic copy of the document, or you can try clicking the red "MH Links" button to access or request the item.
+Note that some item records contain a link to an electronic copy of the document, or you can try clicking the MHC:Get it! & Interlibrary Loan link to access or request the item.

 ProQuest Dissertation Express - This online discovery service contains a searchable database of dissertations and theses.
 This database includes links to purchase dissertations; see the "Request a Dissertation" tab for other acquisition options.
 Please contact a librarian before you purchase a dissertation - there may be other options!

 Many colleges and universities host online institutional repositories (IRs) for their scholars' theses and dissertations.
 Many of these are freely available to download online.
 Here are some places to look:

 MHC Electronic Theses and Honors Papers - Only recent theses are available electronically; use Discover to browse all past theses in print and digital format.